 Ash (1320 lbf)

 Do you know what is the difference between sapwood and heartwood?
 Sapwood is the outer, living side of the tree while the heartwood is the inner, dead part of it.
 In most cases, the heartwood is darker and the sapwood lighter in colour.
 This, however, can vary greatly between species.
-In the case of ash, there are over 60 different types spread across Europe alone and this offers great variety when it comes to grain and colour.
+In the case of ash, there are over 60 different types spread across Europe alone and this offers a great variety when it comes to grain and colour.
 Ash can be pale, brown or somewhere in between, with straight or curly grain and this makes it an interesting flooring choice if not from purely aesthetical, then from a design standpoint.

 Beech (1300 lbf)

-Also known as American Beach, this type of wood is hard to scratch or dent and is comparable to an oak in terms of strength.
+Also known as American Beach, this type of wood is hard to scratch or dent and is comparable to oak in terms of strength.
 With its light natural colour and straight grain, beech is considered an attractive flooring option capable of making a room appear more spacious.

 Birch (910 lbf)

 Has several subspecies – Sweet Birch (1,470 lbf) and Yellow Birch (1,260lbf), also known as Iroko.
 We are talking about the Paper Birch which is softer than most of the other popular types of wood flooring but is valued for its pale colour and straight grain.
 However, as time passes, it will start to turn more yellow/reddish and stains turn out blotchy.
 Birch is easily available and inexpensive flooring option.

 Bamboo (1,380 lbf)